iifl-logo

 4) TRANSFER OF UNCLAIMED DIVIDEND AMOUNTS AND CONCERNED SHARES TO INVESTOR EDUCATION AND PROTECTION FUND ("IEPF")

-No claim shall lie against the Company in respect of unpaid/ unclaimed dividend amount and the corresponding equity shares transferred to the IEPF and the same including all benefits accruing on such shares, if any, can be claimed from the IEPF Authority by making an application in Form No. I EPF-5 and after following the procedure prescribed in the Rules, details of which are available on the website of the IEPF Authority http://www.iepf.gov.in.
+No claim shall lie against the Company in respect of unpaid/ unclaimed dividend amount and the corresponding equity shares transferred to the IEPF and the same including all benefits accruing on such shares, if any, can be claimed from the IEPF Authority by making an application in Form No. IEPF-5 on the website www.mca.gov.in. sending a physical copy of the same, duly signed by them to the Nodal Officer of the Company, along with requisite documents enumerated in the e-Form No. IEPF-5 and following the procedure prescribed in the Rules, details of which are available on the website of the IEPF Authority and Ministry of Corporate Affairs.

 5) SHARE CAPITAL